Garrakx/Custom-Regions/README.md

 * Added extra multiplayer items to campaign (VultureMaks, Oversser carcasses, reliable rocks...).
 * Packs with no regions will not longer count torwards the Wanderer Achievement.
 * DataPearls type are stored as hash, recovered when loaded (highlight color in pearls is no longer optional) # DATAPEARLS NEED TO BE SAVED AGAIN.
 [More info](#hashPearls).
+* Added ability to have multiple unlocks per region
+* Tweaked pack colors
+* Added a news feed

 #### Fixes

+* Fixed a crash when using partiality (thanks Slime_Cubed)
+* Fixed a bug with custom decals (having a file with didn't contain ".png" would crash the game)
+* Fixed a bug in which the title in the region screen would not load
 * Optimized and fixed dataPearls Conversation: Output if the region needs to be updated, Moon won't tell you that she has already read some pearls.
 * Fixed crash when a region pack did not have `Regions` folder.
 * Fixed a bug where not including ROOMS tag would prevent from loading creatures or bat blockages.